VaibhavGupta911/interactive_rating/README.md

 # Features:

-Interactive user ratings.
+Interactive user ratings..\</br>
-State management using useContext and useState.
+State management using useContext and useState. .\</br>
-Customizable appearance and behavior.
+Customizable appearance and behavior. .\</br>
-Responsive design for various screens.
+Responsive design for various screens. .\</br>
-Usage:
+# Usage:

-# Clone the repository or integrate into your React app.
+Clone the repository or integrate into your React app. .\</br>
-Customize the rating scale, style, and behavior.
+Customize the rating scale, style, and behavior. .\</br>
-Utilize context and state management.
+Utilize context and state management. .\ </br>
-Ensure responsiveness with CSS media queries.
+Ensure responsiveness with CSS media queries. .\</br>
-Enhance user engagement and feedback collection effortlessly with the Interactive Rating Component.
-Contributions and feedback are welcome for further improvements.
+Enhance user engagement and feedback collection effortlessly with the Interactive Rating Component. .\ </br> Contributions and feedback are welcome for further improvements. .\</br>

 # Getting Started with Create React App